matteosissa/MiLA_Website/README.md

 ## Documentation

-Under the folder `project_description` it is possible to find the set of requirements for this project, while the folder `reports` contains the documentation produced at the end of this project describing in detail the design and technological aspects.
+Under the folder `project_description/` it is possible to find the set of requirements for this project, while the folder `reports/` contains the documentation produced at the end of this project describing in detail the design and technological aspects.

 ## Technical Stack